-- A minimum of 2 parent trustees who are elected by the trust (The trust was only successful in securing 1 parent trustee this academic year.
-The second parent trustee was due to start in March 2020 but did not due to the COVID 19 Pandemic) - A minimum of 2 trustees elected by the trust who are representatives of the community.
+- A minimum of 2 parent trustees who are elected by the trust - A minimum of 2 trustees elected by the trust who are representatives of the community.

 Any new trustee (governor) would be appointed based on an assessment of the member's skill set.